It’s time to change the perception of estate planning. It’s not just for the rich, or the Boomers, or the family of five down the street.

 - Prenuptial Agreement – a legal contract made before marriage, between you and your partner, detailing what happens to your property and assets (and liabilities) if you divorce or when one spouse passes away.
 A Postnuptial Agreement is similar but is created after you are already married.

 - Last Will and Testament – provides instructions regarding who’ll inherit your money, property, digital assets, and personal possessions upon your death.
 It includes things like how much each person should get and when they should receive it, whether your estate might owe any taxes at your passing and how they should be paid.
-A will also names the guardian of any minor children, and details how your pets are to be cared for after you die.
+A will also names the guardian of a minor child, and details how your pets are to be cared for after you die.

 Aside from the list of legal estate planning documents above, some other instruments come into play when it comes to providing protection, determining who gets what of your assets, and guiding your loved ones when you’re gone.